Frequently Asked Questions

 If you have been absent from work for a period of time, does it affect the chances of being admitted?

 It’s important to address this in your application and explain why you haven’t been working.
+Additionally, if there are gaps in your employment history, please explain why in the employment section of the application.

 How do you measure the quality of work experience in such a diverse range of experiences?